daposarumi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that displays last ten lines of file
+this scripts displays the first ten lines of a file